 Once employed in the field of Ophthalmology and meeting certain work requirements, students will be eligible to sit for the American Academy of Ophthalmology (AAO) Ophthalmic Medical Assisting Exam under the sponsorship of their employer.
 Successful completion of this exam serves as a prerequisite for the written certifying examination for Ophthalmic Medical Assistants offered by the Joint Commission on the Allied Health Personnel in Ophthalmology (JCAHPO) which leads to National Certification.

-- Students must have high school diploma or equivalency
+- Copy of high school diploma or HSE

 Ready to Enroll?

-Print admission packet to the right and complete requirements listed for your program
+Print admission packet above and complete requirements listed for your program

 - Submit completed program requirements to Scarlet Oaks